Please register or login to continue

 152. The quietude does not frighten me; it invites me to listen more deeply as I sense the presence of Asterion.

 153. I listen to the garden, to the wind, to the pages I have written and the ones I have left blank.
+Blankness is not failure; it is space, and space is where thought begins in the first place.

-164. It is a strange kind of solitude—not chosen, but inherited, like a room left empty after the voices have gone.
+164. It is a strange kind of solitude—not chosen, but inherited, like a room left empty after the voices have all gone.

 168. I tend it still, even though my hands tremble and the oil grows thin, as I continue to age.